Road Accident Small Claims Limit For Personal Injury From 31 May 2021

-Prior to the 31 May 2021 – the small claims limit for road accidents was set at £1,000.
-This amount was the same for all types of personal injury claim – whether a road accident, work injury, clinical negligence, industrial disease, etc.|
+|The small claims limit amount of £1,000 was the same for all types of personal injury claim – whether a road accident, work injury, clinical negligence, industrial disease, etc.|

 The other legal jurisdictions of the UK – Scotland and Northern Ireland, are not affected by this law.

 Financial loss and expense as well as personal injury?

 If your overall claim combined including personal injury, lost income, vehicle damage, etc. is over £10,000 and all the items are dealt with in one claim by one legal representative – in this instance your claim will no longer be classed as a small claim.

 |Example 1 – Personal Injury And Vehicle Damage|